clonalejandro/cloud/README.md

 ## Installation

 - Install dependencies: `yarn` or `npm i`
-- Build the bundle: `yarn build` or `npm run-script build`
+- Build bundle: `yarn build` or `npm run-script build`
 - Start installation: `yarn start` or `npm start`

 <img src='https://i.imgur.com/6xK8jBj.jpg'>

 <br>

-## When you finish de installation you can see this:
+## When you finish the installation you can see this:

 <img src='https://i.imgur.com/QEVSMJw.jpg'>